looxis/laravel-amazon-mws/README.md

 $ php artisan vendor:publish --provider="Looxis\LaravelAmazonMWS\AmazonMWSServiceProvider" --tag="config"
 ```

-This will create a `amazon-mws.php` in your config directory.
+This will create an `amazon-mws.php` in your config directory.

 This is the content of the published config file: